ssurabhisingh23/DataAnalystPowerBIproject/README.md

 - Easy-to-read KPI cards for quick insights
 - Comprehensive view of survey data on a single page

-## 🔄 Reproducibility

-### Option 1: View Published Dashboard
-Access the live dashboard: [Power BI Service Link - *Update with your published link*]

-### Option 2: Download and Explore Locally
-1. Download the `Data_Professional_Survey.pbix` file from this repository
-2. Download Power BI Desktop (free) from Microsoft's official website
-3. Open the `.pbix` file in Power BI Desktop
-4. Explore the dashboard and underlying data model
-5. Modify visualizations or create your own analysis

-### Option 3: Recreate from Source Data
-1. Download the raw dataset: `survey_data.xlsx`
-2. Import into Power BI Desktop
-3. Follow the data cleaning steps outlined in the Methodology section
-4. Build visualizations based on the insights discovered

 ## 🚀 Skills Demonstrated

 **Technical Skills:**